Shadow systems, decomposability and isotropic constants: Introduction

-is the identity matrix.
-The \textit{isotropic constant} of $K$ is given by
+respectively.
+The \emph{isotropic constant} $L_K$ of $K$ is given by

+Because $L_K$ is invariant under affine transformations of $K$, it is often enough to study the case where $K$ is \emph{isotropic} in the sense that $c_K$ is the origin and $A_K$ is the identity matrix.

-The famous \textit{slicing problem} in asymptotic geometric analysis is equivalent to the question whether $L_K$ is bounded from above by a universal constant.
-The problem was first studied by Bourgain \cite{bou86}, who showed in \cite{bou91} that $L_K \leq C \cdot \log n \cdot n^{\frac14}$.
-The log-factor was removed by Klartag \cite{kla06}.
-More recently, Eldan's method of stochastic localization \cite{eld13} led to substantial progress via its implications for the related \textit{KLS conjecture}.
-Starting with a breakthrough result by Chen \cite{che21}, a series of improvements of the upper bound on $L_K$ was achieved \cite{kl22,jls22}.
-The best known bound today, due to Klartag \cite{kla23}, is $L_K \leq C\cdot\sqrt{\log n}$.
+The famous \emph{slicing problem} in asymptotic geometric analysis is equivalent to the question whether $L_K$ is bounded from above by a universal constant.
+The problem was first studied in the 1980's by Bourgain \cite{bou86}, who showed in \cite{bou91} that $L_K \leq C \cdot \log n \cdot n^{\frac14}$.
+The log-factor was removed in 2006 by Klartag \cite{kla06}.
+More recently, Eldan's method of stochastic localization \cite{eld13} has led to spectacular progress on this notoriously hard problem.
+Starting with a breakthrough result by Chen \cite{che21}, a series of improvements of the upper bound on $L_K$ was achieved \cite{kl22,jls22} through progress on the related \emph{KLS conjecture}.
+Until December 2024, the best known bound, due to Klartag \cite{kla23}, was $L_K \leq C\cdot\sqrt{\log n}$.
+In December 2024, Guan uploaded a preprint \cite{gua24} to \texttt{arxiv.org}, whose title ``A note on Bourgain’s slicing problem'' turned out to be quite an understatement.
+Exactly one week later, Klartag and Lehec replied with a further preprint \cite{kl24}, revealing that a bound from Guan's preprint \cite[Lem.~2.1]{gua24} provided the ``missing link'' in a proof strategy they had developed a few years earlier, and showing how this leads to an affirmative solution of the slicing problem.
+Since the slicing problem has numerous deep connections to other fundamental questions in high-dimensional convex geometry (see \cite{km22,bgvv16,gar24}), the significance of this breakthrough can hardly be overstated.

+A natural follow-up question is to ask for a sharp upper bound on $L_K$ or, equivalently, for the global maximizers of $K\mapsto L_K$ in a given dimension $n \in \N$.
+With regard to this problem, a non-asymptotic version of the isotropic constant conjecture asserts that every convex body $K \in \Knn$ satisfies

+where $\Delta_n$ is an $n$-dimensional simplex.
+Since $L_{\Delta_n} \leq C$, this statement is sometimes called the \emph{strong isotropic constant conjecture}.
+As shown by Klartag \cite{kla18}, the strong isotropic constant conjecture implies the asymmetric version of the well-known Mahler conjecture.

-The recent substantial progress concerning the isotropic constant conjecture notwithstanding, not much is known about local maximizers of $K \mapsto L_K$ in dimensions $n \geq 3$.
+In dimension $n=2$, \eqref{eq:intro:strong_isotropic_constant_conjecture} follows from a result by Campi, Colesanti and Gronchi \cite{ccg99} and it is known that triangles are the only local maximizers of $K \mapsto L_K$, as shown by Saroglou \cite{sar10}.
+The affirmative resolution of the slicing problem notwithstanding, not much is known about local maximizers of $K \mapsto L_K$ in dimensions $n \geq 3$.
 In the following, we collect some known facts about such local maximizers.

-Campi, Colesanti and Gronchi \cite{ccg99} proved that a convex body $K\in \Knn$ whose boundary contains an open set $U$ which is $C^2$ with positive Gauss curvature cannot be a local maximizer of the isotropic constant.
+Campi, Colesanti and Gronchi \cite{ccg99} proved that a convex body $K\in \Knn$ whose boundary contains an open set $U$ which is $C^2$ with positive principal curvatures cannot be a local maximizer of the isotropic constant.
 Meyer and Reisner \cite{mr16} strengthened this result, showing the following.